Service brief · Chapter I · Incorporation

 • First board meetingWithin 30 days of incorporation

-• Three further board meetingsSpread across the year, ≤120 days apart
+• Three more board meetingsSpread across the year, never more than 120 days apart

-• DIR-3 KYC for every directorBefore 30 September
+• Director KYC updateOnce every three years, by 30 September

-• First AGMWithin 9 months of first FY end
+• First annual shareholder meeting (AGM)Within 9 months of the first year-end

 II.